tasitlabs/tasit-sdk/docs/CONTRIBUTING.md

 For each file in this repo - let's say it's named `file.js` - we have a separate file named `file.test.js` where we test the code in that file.

-Some other project keep all their tests in one big test directory, but we find taht it's harder to visually confirm if all files are tested that way.
+Some other projects keep all their tests in one big test directory, but we find that it's harder to visually confirm if all files are tested that way.

 ### Making some changes